 4. Flanked short ribs

 This cut comes from the bottom of the rib cage but is uniquely cut across, containing a number of bones.
-It is noteworthy that we have now veered away from pork into beef territory.
-Moreover, from the same area we get English style short ribs, which are cut individually and parallel to the bone.
+It is noteworthy that we have now veered away from pork into the beef territory.
+Moreover, from the same area, we get English style short ribs, which are cut individually and parallel to the bone.
 Interestingly, they are tougher and work best braised.

 How to prepare Flanked short ribs?